• Home

 Can I make these without King’s Hawaiian rolls?

-You can, but the sweetness of King’s Hawaiian is genuinely part of what makes these work.
-If you substitute a plain soft dinner roll, the filling becomes the only flavor and you lose that contrast.
+You can, but the question is whether that sweet flavor is part of what makes these work.
+If you use a regular soft dinner roll, then the filling is the only flavor and you lose that contrast.
+Potato rolls are an okay alternative – they’re soft and mildly rich, but they lack the sweetness.
+Brioche slider buns work, too.
+A plain white roll will be fine but it won’t be as interesting.

 Why do you put mayo on the rolls before baking?